FREE 5-Ingredient Recipe EBook

 0I don’t have wine on hand can I use something else?

-0Hi Jessica, If you don’t have white wine on hand, you can just use chicken stock.
+0Hi Jessica, If you don’t have white wine on hand, you can just use more chicken broth.

 Janice